jarekjaryszew/kodo-about/Flows.md

         crew.kickoff(inputs=test)
 ```

-With this pattern and the kodosumi CLI command `koco` the `crew` object instance is adopted with callbacks and log interceptors to identify and trigger kodosumi events.
+With this pattern and the kodosumi CLI command `koco` the `crew` object instance is adopted with callbacks and stream interceptors to identify and trigger kodosumi events.
+Candidates to stream are `STDOUT`, `STDERR`, unix sockets, http sockets among others.

 Instead of `crewai run` (you do not use the `main.py` anymore, you only use `crew.py`) you spawn: